Newsletter

 Adjournment

-• The meeting concluded with a motion to adjourn, followed by the Lord’s Prayer.
+• The meeting was adjourned with the Lord’s Prayer.